Bigthap/manga-tracker/README.md

 ### 3. Open the Dashboard
 Navigate to [http://localhost:8264](http://localhost:8264) in your browser.
-*(If you are using Tailscale, you can access this dashboard on your phone using your PC's Tailscale IP!)*

 ## ⚙️ Configuration
 You can add custom domains to track (e.g., specific scanlation sites) directly through the **Settings** menu on the Dashboard.
 The settings sync instantly to the Chrome extension.